Logo

 Youth Learning to Bake

 Traditions form bonds across generations and the baking of bread is one of the oldest humans have enjoyed.
-To encourage youth to preserve this tradition we host informal bread making sessions for youth of any age.
-We look forward to hearing from you if you're interested in participating.
+To encourage youth to preserve this tradition we host informal bread making sessions.
+There is no charge.
+We look forward to hearing from you if you're interested in participating, so we can coordinate a date that suits you and the bakers who are eager to share their expertise.

 Challah braided by our seven year old neighbour.